 Extension and Withdrawal

 By consensus, the Steering Committee may extend these Terms of Reference for additional periods.

-A Partner may withdraw from the Initiative by giving written notice to the other Partners and the Administrative Support Group 90 days prior to its anticipated withdrawal.
+A Partner may withdraw from the Initiative by giving written notice to the other Partners and the Secretariat 90 days prior to its anticipated withdrawal.

-1 The original terms of reference, which commenced on 16 November 2004, were modified and extended by the Steering Committee for an additional five years on 1 October 2010 and were extended for an additional six months in October 2014.

-Appendix A: Steering Committee Members

-Argentina Australia Brazil Canada China Colombia Ecuador Ethiopia

-European Commission Finland

-Germany Ghana India Italy Japan Mexico Nigeria Poland

-Republic of Korea Russia

-Ukraine

-United Kingdom United States